ray-project/ray/doc/source/api.rst

 because that information is passed into the cluster when the cluster is started, not when your script is started.

+View the instructions for how to `start a Ray cluster`_ on multiple nodes.

+.. _`start a Ray cluster`: http://ray.readthedocs.io/en/latest/using-ray-on-a-cluster.html

 .. autofunction:: ray.init

 Defining remote functions